Bavbav1/TailscaleTakeHome/README.md

 terraform destroy

 Conclusion
-This project demonstrates the deployment of Tailscale subnet routers using Terraform on AWS EC2 instances and a MacBook, with all devices advertising their private subnets to the Tailnet.
+This assignment demonstrates the deployment of Tailscale subnet routers using Terraform on AWS EC2 instances and a MacBook, with all devices advertising their private subnets to the Tailnet.
 Both EC2 instances and the MacBook are securely connected through Tailscale, allowing seamless communication and routing across the network.